Andy-UTAS/SSP/docs/1-intoduction/1-1-specificheatI.md

 Whilst this may seem like a major leap forward, it is worth considering what the explaination for this behaviour had been prior to this proposal: _nothing_.
 Then, using the recently minted ideas such as the _equipartition theorem_, it was clear why the $C/N= 3 k_\mathrm{B}$.
 To see this, recall that for a *gas* in thermal equilibrium, we have

 $$
-C_V/N = f/2 k_\mathrm{B}
+C_V/N = f/2 \times k_\mathrm{B}
 $$

 where $f$ is the number of thermodynamic degrees of freedom, or stated another way: each degree of freedom contributes $k_\mathrm{B}/2$ to the heat capacity.
 Immediately, we can see that the Dulong–Petit law is of this form, but suggests that the number of DoF is six, i.e. twice that of an ideal monatomic gas.

 ???
-Question "1.2 What is the difference between the heat capacities $C_V$ and $C_P$?
+Question "1.1.2 What is the difference between the heat capacities $C_V$ and $C_P$?
 What is the relationship between the two quantities, and what is the implication for the heat capacity of solids?"

     As the heat capacity of an object is defined through $\frac{\partial Q}{\partial T}$, one must consider the different thermodynamic processes (e.g. isochoric versus isobraic) as the heat supplied to the system will be different (e.g. $dQ = dU$ versus $dQ = dU + PdV$).
 It then follows that we define the _heat capacity at constant volume_ $C_V$ and the _heat capacity at constant pressure_ $C_P$.